KaiUtterback/Bootstrap-Layout-Practice/README.md

 This project is licensed under the MIT License.
 Feel free to use and modify the code as per your requirements.

 ### Author
-Developed by [Your Name].
+Developed by [Kai Utterback].
 Feel free to reach out for any questions or collaboration opportunities.

----

-This README file provides an overview of the projects, instructions on how to run them, and information on customization and licensing.